LlewBach/cydymiaith/TESTING.md

 #### Registration

-1) Navigate to cydymiaith in the Chrome browser, and click on the 'Register' navbar option.
+1) Navigate to Cydymiaith in the Chrome browser, and click on the 'Register' navbar option.
+2) On the Confirm Email to Register page, enter an email address you have access to.
+Click 'Send'.
+3) Look for the confirmation email in your inbox and click the provided link.
+Check that the user is taken to the Register page.
-2)  For the following form fields, enter these details.
+4)  For the following form fields, enter these details.
-  - Email: 'testuser1@abc.com'
   - Username: 'testuser1'
   - Password: 'testuser1'
-3) If the values pass form validation (tested in the 'Defensive Programming Testing' section below), then upon clicking 'Register' the user should be redirected to the user's new profile page, that displays the username, 'Role: Student' and a flash message - "Registration Successful!".
+5) If the values pass form validation (tested in the 'Defensive Programming Testing' section below), then upon clicking 'Register' the user should be redirected to the user's new profile page, that displays the username, 'Role: Student' and a flash message - "Registration Successful!".
-4) The navbar menu items should have changed from 'Home, Posts, Log In, Register' to 'Home, Posts, Profile, Log Out'.
+6) The navbar menu items should have changed to 'Home, Posts, Profile, Log Out'.

 Test result: Pass